-8.4.1 In housing, bedding must be available to sheep at all times.

-8.4.4 Bedding must be clean, dry, mould-free and replenished as needed.

-8.4.5 Bedding must not cause discomfort or harm to the animals.
-Particular attention must be paid if sand is chosen as bedding.

-8.4.6 Recommended Bedding with hay or straw is preferred.

-8.4.7 Bedding from timber-based products sourced from chemically treated wood is prohibited.

-8.4.8 There must be enough bedding to ensure the comfort of all sheep.

-8.4.9 In cold temperatures heat must be provided as necessary to keep animals comfortable.
+- 8.4.1 In housing, bedding must be available to cattle at all times. - 8.4.2 8.4.3 Not allocated. - 8.4.4 Bedding must be clean, dry, mould-free and replenished as needed. - 8.4.5 Bedding must not cause discomfort or harm to the animals.
+Particular attention must be paid if sand is chosen as bedding. - 8.4.6 Recommended Bedding with hay or straw is preferred for cattle. - 8.4.7 Bedding from timber-based products sourced from chemically treated wood is prohibited. - 8.4.8 There must be enough bedding to ensure the comfort of all cattle. - 8.4.9 In cold temperatures heat must be provided as necessary to keep animals comfortable.